ethereum/EIPs/EIPS/eip-overlay_tree.md

 Let _H₁_ be the previously agreed-upon block height at which phase 1 starts.
 For each block of height H₁ ≤ _h_ < H₂:

-  * Block headers contain a block header has a new Hₒ which is the _root of the overlay binary trie_
+  * Block headers contain a new Hₒ field, which is the _root of the overlay binary trie_;
   * Hᵣ ≡ P(H)ᵣ, i.e. the hexary trie root is the same as that of the block parent's.
 The hexary trie is referred to as the _hexary base trie_.

 The following is changed in the execution environment: